sanjaymahto/file-system-in-web/README.md

 ### How to Start Application

-First start the server, then Client

 Client App

    1.)
-Open Client folder in VSCode.
+Open file-System folder in VSCode.

    2.)
 Run npm install to install all the dependencies.

    3.)
 Run client-server - `npm start`.

-Server

-  1.)
-Open Server folder in VSCode.

-  2.)
-Run npm install to install all the dependencies.

-  3.)
-Run server - `npm start`.